 Images do not always appear on a website for all users.

-Some users are unable to see the screen, and some users have limited connection that don’t always allow the images to open.
-It is important to provide Atl Text (literally meaning ‘Alternative to the image’) for when the images are not available so that the user still is able to understand the message of the page.
+Some users are unable to see the screen, and some users have limited internet connection that doesn’t always allow the images to open.
+It is important to provide Alt Text (literally meaning ‘Alternative to the image’) for when the images are not available so that the user still is able to understand the message of the page.
 Be sure to always give a brief description of the image in the Alt Text box so that the user can understand what is taking place in the photo.
 (Example: use “happy girl standing on the beach watching sunrise” rather than “girl”.)
 Never use the camera number such as IMG_1234.jpg for the alt text.

 Rules for adding images

 - Always add your alt text to the image in the media library before placing the image on the page.
 That is the only way to make sure that the image will always have the alt text associated to it.
 If you add the alt text to the image when it is already on the page or post, it will only add it for that specific page or post.
-It will not connect it to the image everywhere else on the site.\
+It will not connect it to the image everywhere else on the site.

 Adding alt text to an image already on a page